Job Schemes and Business Opportunity Schemes

 - Mystery shopping: Who wouldn’t want to be paid to shop at a particular store or eat at a particular restaurant?
 While some businesses do use mystery shoppers, many offers you see are phony.
-You should never have to pay to get into the mystery-shopping business.
+You shouldn’t pay to get into the mystery-shopping business.

 If the business opportunity you are being offered costs over $500 but less than $50,000, and the company claims there is a market for the product or you may profit from it, it could be a “Seller Assisted Marketing Plan,” or SAMP.
 Not every business opportunity in this price range is a SAMP.
 For example, purchasing a franchise or an on-going business is not a SAMP.
 But if you are paying over $500 for materials, equipment, training, a vending machine, or the like, it is probably a SAMP.
 If so, the first thing you should do is find out if the seller is registered with the California Attorney General’s Office, as required by law.
 Go to Public Inquiry Unit and use the "Message" box to ask if the seller is a registered SAMP provider.
 If the company is not registered, ask the company why not, and if the answer doesn’t make sense, don’t invest.
-But, even if the company is registered, it does not mean the company is legitimate or that you should invest your money.
+But, even if the company is registered, it does not mean that you should invest your money.
+A registration is not a guarantee that the SAMP is legitimate or right for you!
 Ask all of the questions and exercise the same caution as you would for any other business opportunity.

 For more information on the SAMP registration process click here.

 We have a sample SAMP application, but this is a sample only, and it may not be suitable for your business.
 You are responsible for reading the entire statute and determining which provisions of the law apply to your particular business.

 For a Consent to Service of Process for your SAMP, click here.